Resources · Chargeback Defense

 Best Practices

-A simple chargeback prevention routine for most businesses
+A simple chargeback prevention routine

 A practical chargeback prevention routine: